- Length 2 years full-time

 Students should follow specialisation lists as specified in their starting year of the degree.

 Please select the appropriate year from the drop down box at the top right of the page to see specialisation lists and details that apply to you on the 'Study Tab.'

 - Students with a Bachelor degree or Graduate Diploma that includes programming or maths may be able to obtain exemption or credit for some of the introductory courses included in the core.

 - Applying for status involves a rigorous evidence-based check to determine whether we have sufficient confidence that you have achieved the learning outcomes of the course to a sufficient level.

 - Students who have completed the Graduate Diploma of Computing with a GPA of 5 or above may articulate into the MCOMP with up to 48 units of advanced standing.

 - Instructions on how to apply for credit/exemptions can be found here.
 Please note the additional requirements that apply to the MCOMP located at the bottom of that page.

-- Courses for which you receive an exemption are replaced by elective COMP courses.
+- Courses for which you receive an exemption should be replaced by elective COMP courses.
 You need to seek permission to replace exempted courses with non-COMP courses.

-- Course credit awarded count towards the unit requirements of your program and as a result may shorten the length of your degree.
+- Any awarded course credit counts towards the unit requirements of your program and may shorten the length of your degree.
 If the duration of your degree is shortened, international students electronic Confirmation of Enrolment (eCoE) will be revised to reflect the new end date of the degree.
 This may have implications on your visa conditions.
-Students are advised to contact the Department of Home affairs for more information .
+Students are advised to contact the Department of Home affairs for more information.

 Do you want to talk to someone before enrolling?